 - To know whether one is eligible, one can visit the website (mera.pmjay.gov.in) made by the National Health Agency (NHA), which is the apex body entrusted with implementing the AB-NHPM.
 One can also call at the helpline number 14555

-- All the empanelled hospitals are required to have an ‘Ayushman Mitra Helpdesk’ to help a prospective beneficiary by checking his documents, verification and enrolment into the scheme
+- All the hospitals who are in the panel are required to have an ‘Ayushman Mitra Helpdesk’ to help a prospective beneficiary by checking his documents, verification, and enrolment into the scheme

 - As of 24th September 2018, a total of 15,686 applications from various hospitals received for empanelment to the scheme and a total of 8,735 public and private hospitals have already been empanelled across India.

-- Ayushman Bharat Scheme will cover more than 1350 packages under 23 medical specialities
+- Ayushman Bharat Scheme will cover more than 1350 packages under 23 medical specialties.

 Latest Update as of 7.10.2018: